jcgertig/react-pundit/README.md

 All Props:

 - `type` : The policy class
-- `action` : The method to check against
+- `action || method` : The method to check against
 - `user` : The user whose permission are being checked
 - `model` : If needed the model the permissions are being checked against
 - `ifClick` : Function triggered if the user has permission and has clicked the button
 - `elseClick` : Function triggered if the user does not have permission and has clicked the button
 - `className` : Extra custom class to add to the button element
+- `element` : Optional component to use to override the default `button` element

+**Any other props passed in will be passed to the rendering element.**

 Example:
 In this case the user has to be logged in and activated to do the action but the button is on a public facing page.
+We also use a custom `Button` component to handle the render and a prop that will be passed to it.

 ```html
 <IfElseButton